sashakaplan1/sashaGIS/README.md

 </p>

 * Research question: Where are hot and cold spots located for 911 calls in Portalnd, OR?
 What is the the spatial relationship between 911 call locations and emergency response stations?
 * Results: Hot and cold spot locations were identifed.
-One eemergency response station located in a cold spot would be better suited to be located in another area.
+One emergency response station located in a cold spot would be better suited to another area.
 Additionally, the hot spot area could benefit from another emergency response station.

 # Project 5: Sri Lanka Poverty and Agriculture